hhaji/Applied-Machine-Learning/Recitation-Assignments/README.md

 * Do this exercise step by step:

-    - Generate some nonlinear data, based on a simple quadratic equation with n=300
+    - Generate some nonlinear data with m=300, based on a simple quadratic equation (2nd-degree)

     - Fit a Polynomial Regression model to the data